Peter Dale (poet): Poetic style

 Dale is particularly noted for his skilful use of poetic form, as for example in the sustained use of terza rima in his translation of Dante.
-His own poems, though usually formal on the surface, employ numerous variations in rhyme, metre and line length, though it is important to remember some of his short, free poems, and to recognise the liberties taken even in his most traditional work, to appreciate his broad range as a poet.
+His own poems, though usually formal on the surface, employ numerous variations in rhyme, metre and line length, though some of his own poems are short and free, and he took some liberties even in his most traditional work.
 He himself has said that "a poet shouldn't draw attention to his stylistic self; the poem should be a lens through which something crucial is seen."

 Dale's lyric style is intimate whilst avoiding the histrionic pitfalls of the confessional mode.
 The poems themselves often address another person, but in the main avoid biographical reference.
 The tension in the poetry is generated by attempts to communicate and frustration that such efforts are never wholly successful, as implied by the title of his sonnet sequence One Another.
 He takes this demonstration of the clash between dialogue and duologue further in his later sequence Local Habitation in which three points of view are counterpointed through a narrative of changing relationships and moods.

 Although his poetry has sometimes been described as quiet, Dale has answered that "Sentences in their rhythms and juxtapositions may be more passionate than words as words.
 To give one example, the emotion in "A Time to Speak" isn't to be found in individual words but in the sentence rhythms, the tension between speech-rhythm and metric, the pauses, the timing and, on this occasion, the images.
 But the poem won't seem much to anyone with little experience of life."